MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/cloud-consolidation-disabling-hybrid.md

 >
 > If you suspect that any of your federated partners may be using Direct Federation or have not federated with any online or hybrid organization, we suggest you send them a communication about this as you prepare to complete your migration to the cloud.

-For more information about updating DNS records, see [Update DNS entries to enable your organization to be all Teams Only](cloud-consolidation-manage-dns-entries.md).
+For more information about updating DNS records, see [Update DNS entries to enable your organization to be all Teams Only](decommission-manage-dns-entries.md).

-## Step 2.
-Change the coexistence mode for your organization to Teams Only
+## Change the coexistence mode for your organization to Teams Only

 This step ensures that any new user in your organization is always created as a Teams Only user.
 In addition, attempting to change the tenant mode to Teams Only will automatically check for existence of any on-premises DNS records that may have been missed in step 1 and identify these records in the output.
 Changing the tenant mode to Teams Only will not succeed until all DNS records for your organizaiton are updated.
 To change the tenant mode to Teams Only run the following command from a Teams PowerShell window.